SvanBoxel/organization-workflows/README.md

     - name: Markdown Lint
 ```

+> ❗ The token in the dispatch payload is redacted in the workflow logs and cannot be used by users that only have read access to the `.github` repository.
+Any user who has _push access to the main branch of the `.github` repository_ can however use this token in a workflow and execute commands that are within the scope of this application.
+(See below)

+### App permissions
+This app needs the following permissions:

+- **Repository admimistration**: To set or enforce protected branch settings.
+- **Checks**: To interact with the checks API.
+- **Contents**: To checkout the code in a workflow run.
+- **Metadata**: To retrieve repository metadata information.

 ## How it works
 When installed in an organization, the app's logic is triggered by any `push` event.
 When this happens, the app collects all relevant information and [dispatches](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#repository_dispatch) this to the `.github` repository of your organization.
 Here, all central workflow files configured with the `repository_dispatch` event and `org-workflow-bot` type are triggered.